lettier/movie-monad/README.md

 * You can slow down or speed up the video (great for lectures).
 * You can turn subtitles off or on and pick your language.
 * You can turn up, turn down, or mute the volume.
-* You can expand the video to fullscreen.
+* You can expand the video to full screen.
 * You can quickly resize the video to standard sizes.
 * You can resize the video to a custom size by resizing the window.
     * Movie Monad will responsively adjust the video size to fill the window.